fightforthefuture/broadband-privacy/app/index.md

 WHAT IS AT STAKE

 :	This isn't just your browsing history or cookies.
 It's geolocation data, financial info, passwords, health info, even your Social Security Number.
-Anything you do, any data you enter, any online video you watch, any e-mail you write.
+Anything you do, any data you enter, any online video you watch, any email you write.
 Your ISP could store it all and sell it for their own profit if Congress throws out the FCC rulings.
 {: .explainer-last}